cknd/stackprinter/README.md

 # How it works

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.
-This yields a log that covers 90% of what I usually do with a debugger ('what was this function called with?', 'why did that argument have _that_ value?').
-Since it knows where in the code each variable occurs, it even does semantic highlighting (with `style='color'`).
+Since it knows where in the code each variable occurs, it's relatively easy to do semantic highlighting.

 The frame inspection routines are independent of any actual string formatting, so it should be fairly straightforward to write other formatter types on top.
-Like, foldable and clickable html pages instead of text logs?
+Like, foldable and clickable html pages instead of text logs, with download links for pickled variable contents?

 # Caveats